ibm-cloud-docs/power-iaas/managing-spp.md

 * Name of the SPP - Follow the same naming conventions that you used while creating an SPP.
 For more information, see [Creating a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp).
 * Number of cores - You can update the number of reserved cores based on resource availability and allocation.
 * Delete an existing SPP - You can delete any existing SPP.
-Before deleting, ensure that no virtual server instances exist in the SPP.
-If virtual server instances are present, it must be deleted or moved with a support ticket.
+Before deleting, ensure that no VMs exist in the SPP.
+If VMs are present, it must be deleted or moved with a support ticket.

-## Managing a virtual server instance of a shared processor pool
+## Managing a VM of a shared processor pool
 {: #manage-vm-inside-spp}

-When you deploy a virtual server instance, you can choose an SPP instead of a host.
-As you cannot move a virtual server instance into or out of an SPP, you can deploy a virtual server instance directly into an SPP as a best practice.
-You can also deploy a virtual server instance into a server placement group; the selected SPP host must be compatible with the affinity policy of the placement group that you selected.
+When you deploy a VM, you can choose an SPP instead of a host.
+As you cannot move a VM into or out of an SPP, you can deploy a VM directly into an SPP as a best practice.
+You can also deploy a VM into a server placement group; the selected SPP host must be compatible with the affinity policy of the placement group that you selected.

-When you deploy multiple virtual server instances simultaneously, a new server placement group is created automatically.
+When you deploy multiple VMs simultaneously, a new server placement group is created automatically.
 {: note}

-During any planned maintenance activity or when you want to perform a remote restart operation, ensure that the virtual server instances are linked to an SPP based on your requirements.
+During any planned maintenance activity or when you want to perform a remote restart operation, ensure that the VMs are linked to an SPP based on your requirements.

-### Deploying a virtual server instance into a shared processor pool
+### Deploying a VM into a shared processor pool
 {: #deploy-pvm-in-spp}

-To add virtual server instances to an existing SPP, complete the following steps:
+To add VMs to an existing SPP, complete the following steps:

+[On-premises]{: tag-red} Use the API and CLI for bulk deployment of VMs in an SPP.
+However, you cannot provision more than 3 VMs within an SPP in both small and medium pods.
+{: important}

 1. Open the **Virtual server instances** page in the {{site.data.keyword.powerSys_notm}} user interface.
 2. Click **Create instance**.
 3. Complete the input fields under the **General** tile based on your requirement.
 4. Select the checkbox **Add to a Shared processor pool**.
 5. Select an existing shared processor pool.
-6. Continue with the process of creating a virtual server instance.
+6. Continue with the process of creating a VM.
 For more information, see [Configuring a {{site.data.keyword.powerSys_notm}} instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Configuring a shared processor pool placement group
 {: #configure-SPP-PG}